Pagure/pagure/README.rst

-    .. note:: While testing for worker tasks, pagure uses celery in /usr/bin/ Celery then looks for eventlet (which we use for testing only) at system level and not in virtualenv.
-You will need to install eventlet outside of your virtualenv if you are using one.
+    .. note:: While testing for worker tasks, pagure uses celery in /usr/bin/ Celery then looks for eventlet (which we use for testing only) at system level and not in virtual environment.
+You will need to install eventlet outside of your virtual environment if you are using one.